 - Hair Removal Creams – Some hair removal creams are safe for use in pregnancy, some are NOT, but make sure you read the warnings and use them in a ventilated area.
 Don’t forget to spot test for skin reactions, too!

 - Leave it Natural – Doctors and nurses see far worse things in labor than hair!
 Some hospitals prefer you don’t shave for several weeks leading up to your due date.
 Read more here on choosing whether to go natural or shave before birth.

 Susannah is a Birth Doula qualified through Childbirth International.
 She's also studying to be a Postpartum Doula and Breastfeeding Counsellor.
-Susannah is the mother of two children and has spent a combined five years breastfeeding.
-She's experienced two miscarriages.
-Susannah has also studied Journalism and Marketing.
+Susannah is the mother of two children and has also lost two pregnancies to miscarriage.

 Latest posts by Susannah Birch (see all)